NuevoFoundation/workshops/content/english/debugging/04-identify-the-problem3.md

 <iframe height="600px" width="100%" src="https://replit.com/@nuevofoundation/Debugging-Samples-C?lite=true#quicksort/quicksort.c" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-For our examples, we will make use of the [Quicksort](https://www.youtube.com/watch?v=SLauY6PpjW4) algorithm.
+For our examples, we will make use of the <a href="https://www.youtube.com/watch?v=SLauY6PpjW4" target="_blank">Quicksort</a> algorithm.

 **Quicksort** is an algorithm that sorts an array by first selecting an element in the array as a `pivot`.